SenhorFlibble/doomnew-vanilla/README.md

 <h3>Compiling</h3>

 I compiled this using the freeware Watcom C 11.0c available <a href="https://www.openwatcom.org/ftp/archive/11.0c/">here</a>.
-Compiling with Open Watcom C was not tested.
+(Full disclosure: I first installed Open Watcom C 1.9 in DOSBox, then installed Watcom C 11.0c elsewhere and copied those files over the Open Watcom ones, overwriting them.)
+Compiling with Open Watcom C might work, but will likely throw up a bunch of warnings.
 You will also need Borland Turbo Assembler 3.1 to compile the Assembler parts of the code.

 <h3>Original project description</h3>